yaoyao-liu/POD-AANets/README.md

 <br>
 If you need to use it now, here is a preliminary version.
 <br>
-You need to install the same environment as [PODNet](https://github.com/arthurdouillard/incremental_learning.pytorch) to run this code.
+You need to install the same environment and prepare the same datasets as [PODNet](https://github.com/arthurdouillard/incremental_learning.pytorch) to run this code.

 You may run the experiments on ImageNet-Subset using the following command:
 ```bash